Make Fun Of Life!

 Thus preserving the face from congealing.

-by Anthony Euwer
+By Anthony Euwer

 Mark’s Dark Humor